Dungeons & Dragons: Reception

-The game had more than three million players around the world by 1981, and copies of the rules were selling at a rate of about 750,000 per year by 1984.
+The game had over three million players worldwide by 1981, and copies of the rules were selling at a rate of about 750,000 per year by 1984.
 Beginning with a French language edition in 1982, Dungeons & Dragons has been translated into many languages beyond the original English.
 By 1992, the game had been translated into 14 languages and sold over 2 million copies in 44 countries worldwide.
 By 2004, consumers had spent more than $1 billion on Dungeons & Dragons products and the game had been played by more than 20 million people.
 As many as six million people played the game in 2007.
+David M. Ewalt, in his book Of Dice and Men (2013), praised that the game allows for a personal fantastical experience and stated that "even though it's make-believe, the catharsis is real."